 How anything I’ve just typed could be helpful, I just don’t know.

 The F1 saves all his projectile vomiting until his Dad gets home.
 (Or at least, his mum is more careful deploying ample blast shields.)

 I’ve been covered in things worse than baby vom.

 But what bird would it be like?
 I can attest to the wide variety we here every morning: the burbling of Orpheus, Luna and Neville arguing with their toys, the linnies burbling their appreciation of Willi Brandt, the pocket parrots chatting between rooms, the various passerines with a more melodic cacophony, or the Grey Sisters grumpily telling everyone to just SHUT UP.

 Frankly, I’m glad we don’t have any corvids.
 Yet.

 Jenny – what if it were an underwater dinosaur?
 Tut.

 Bob – wow, it must be very……atmospheric.

 By day: cell biologist at UCL.
-By night: novelist, broadcaster, science writer, sci-lit-art pundit, chair of Science is Vital and Editor of LabLit.com.
+By night: novelist, broadcaster, science writer, sci-lit-art pundit, blogger and Editor of LabLit.com.
 I blog about my life in science, not the facts and figures.